mikewacker/age-verification/README.md

 **[Technical] Solution: CSRF**

 CheckMyAge should also protect against cross-site request forgery (CSRF) attacks.
-Any actions that generates an age certificate should use a CSRF token.
+When CheckMyAge confirms that John Smith wants to verify an account on Pop, it should use a CSRF token.

 **[Technical] Solution: Sharing URLs**